tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 - Typical name would be figure-something.R to indicate that this is the code file for making figure-something.
-- output should typically be a PNG file with decent resolution (text is large enough to read, anddoes not look blurry when viewing figure in slides).
+- output should typically be a PNG file with decent resolution (text is large enough to read, and does not look blurry when viewing figure in slides).
 - to create a figure in R, use code like below: